CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

-## Exercise 3: Deploy the Application to Azure Kubernetes Service
+## Exercise 3: Deploy the application to the Azure Kubernetes Service

 **Duration**: 40 Minutes

-  In this exercise you will be setting up the key vault secrets and later will be deploying the app to Azure Kubernetes services using the docker images
+In this exercise, you will be setting up the key vault secrets, and then you will be deploying the app to Azure Kubernetes Services using the Docker images.

 ### Task 1: Setup Key Vault & Secrets